Quantitative stability and numerical analysis of Markovian quadratic BSDEs with reflection: Introduction

-Regarding the quadratic case (with bounded terminal condition), there are already classic results concerning the stability of the solutions with or without reflection, see \cite{KobyBSDE} and \cite{Koby} for both cases.
-More precisely, given two sequences of obstacles $\xi^n$ and generators $f^n$ which converge to $\xi$ and $f$ uniformly, \cite{Koby} prove the uniform convergence of the solutions $(Y^n,Z^n)$ with parameters $(\xi^n,f^n)$ to $(Y,Z)$, the solution of the BSDE with reflection associated with the parameter $(\xi,f)$, by means of the comparison theorem, monotone property and Lebesgue's theorem.
-However, the above continuity of solutions does not say anything about the quantitative dependence of the variation of the solutions on those parameters, that is, the counterpart of \cite[Proposition 3.6]{El} under the quadratic setting.
-This will play a crucial role in the numerical analysis of quadratic BSDEs with reflection.
+However, the counterpart of \cite[Proposition 3.6]{El} under the quadratic setting is still lacking.
+The existing stability results focus on the continuity of the solutions.
+For example, in \cite{KobyBSDE} (without reflection) and \cite{Koby} (with reflection), the authors show the uniform convergence of the solutions $(Y^n,Z^n)$ with parameters $(g^n,f^n)$ to the solution $(Y,Z)$ with parameters $(g,f)$ when the obstacles $g^n$ and generators $f^n$ uniformly converge to $g$ and $f$, by means of the comparison theorem, monotone property and Lebesgue's theorem.
+However, the above continuity result does not say anything about the quantitative dependence of the variation of the solutions on those parameters, which will play a pivotal role in the numerical analysis of quadratic BSDEs with reflection.

-The main purpose of this paper is therefore to give a quantitative stability result on the solutions of Markovian quadratic BSDE with reflection (\ref{Y}) and apply it to obtain the convergence result of the truncated numerical scheme for such equations.
+The main purpose of this paper is therefore to give, for the first time, \emph{a quantitative stability result on the solutions of the Markovian quadratic BSDE with reflection (\ref{Y}) and apply this new stability result to establish the convergence of a truncated discrete-time numerical scheme for (\ref{Y})}.
 Proceeding under Markovian framework, we shall mainly focus on the perturbations of the parameters in the forward process (\ref{X}) and study the variation of the solutions $(Y,Z)$ to the quadratic reflected BSDE (\ref{Y}) driven by different forward processes.